dicodering/dicodering/README.md

 <!-- 4.
 Sub -->
 - 🤡 MBTI is <strong>ENFP or ENTP</strong>
 - 🗂 I'm a <strong>recorder</strong> (Analog and Digital)
-- 🌱 I want to be a <strong>front-end developer</strong> better than me from yesterday.
-- ⚽️ <strong>KOP</strong> : You'll Never Walk Alone.
 - 🌳 Sensitive to <strong>space.</strong>
 - 💡 I like to <strong>fun and new</strong> things.
 <br/>